Top 10 Carly Simon Songs

 # 6 – Nobody Does It Better

 “Nobody Does It Better” was the theme song to the 1977 James Bond film The Spy Who Loved Me.
 This was Roger Moore’s best turn as James Bond.
-The song fits perfectly with the film that also featured Ringo Starr’s stunning wife actress Barbra Bach.
+The song fits perfectly with the film, which also featured Ringo Starr’s stunning wife, actress Barbra Bach.
 The song reached number two on the Billboard Hot 100.
 “Nobody Does It Better” stayed on the Billboard music charts longer than any other Carly Simon song.

 # 5 – You Belong To Me

 The great track “You Belong To Me” was released separately by The Doobie Brothers and Carly Simon.
 Michael McDonald and Carly Simon wrote the song.
 The Doobie Brothers released it in 1977.
 Carly Simon released her version of the song on her 1978 album Boys In The Trees.
-The song reached all the way to the number six position on the Billboard Hot 100.
-Fans have always gone back and forth on this one, debating who released the better version.
+The song reached as high as number 6 on the Billboard Hot 100.
+Fans have always gone back and forth on this one, debating which version was better.
 I would call it a tie.

 # 4 – Mockingbird